codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Display-modes-cd81.md

 ## Display modes

-As we have just seen, divs have a display mode called "block" and spans have a display mode called "inline", in CSS you define a display mode by using the "display" property, like this :
+As we have just seen, divs have a display mode called "block" and spans have a display mode called "inline", in CSS you define a display mode by using the "display" property, like this:

 ```css
 display : block; /* This will be a block-level element */